 a) the house in which the meetings are held is approved of God, and

 b) God is in charge, for in that case, there will be someone there that God’s in charge of.
-We cannot be in charge and have it become what God wants; the Spirit of God has to lead, or it will all end up in confusion.
+Man cannot be in charge and have a home meeting become what God wants.
+The Spirit of God has to lead, or it will end up in confusion.